yetiiil/venice_building_height/README.md

 For Point cloud Downsampling we have used voxel grids to create a uniformly downsampled point cloud from an input point cloud.
 For this first, points are bucketed into voxels.
 Then use each occupied voxel to generate one point by averaging all points inside.

 ### 📝 Step 2️⃣: Point-cloud Denoise
+statistical_outlier_removal removes points that are further away from their neighbors compared to the average for the point cloud.
+It takes two input parameters:

+nb_neighbors, which specifies how many neighbors are taken into account in order to calculate the average distance for a given point.

+std_ratio, which allows setting the threshold level based on the standard deviation of the average distances across the point cloud.
+The lower this number the more aggressive the filter will be.

 ### 📝 Step 3️⃣: Point-cloud Redressing and Scaling
+Please note that here we need to do an iteration so that we could get a more precise model

+We first rotate the PointCloud so that the plane in the PointCloud is XoY plane Then we scale the PointCloud so that the height in the model would match the height in real world In the end, we translate the PointCloud so that the plane equation could be Z=0

 ### 🗺️ Height Visualization

 ### 📝 Step 1️⃣: Model Construction
 To find the plane with the largest support in the point cloud, we used the method [Segment_Plane](http://www.open3d.org/docs/release/python_api/open3d.geometry.PointCloud.html#open3d.geometry.PointCloud.segment_plane) from [Open3D](http://www.open3d.org/).
 The function returns the plane as (𝑎,𝑏,𝑐,𝑑) where for each point (𝑥,𝑦,𝑧) on the plane we have 𝑎𝑥+𝑏𝑦+𝑐𝑧+𝑑=0.
 The function further returns a list of indices of the inlier points.
 From [Open3D](http://www.open3d.org/) using the attribute Points, we get coordinate information of each points.

-Statistical_outlier_removal removes points that are further away from their neighbors compared to the average for the point cloud.
-It takes two input parameters:

-nb_neighbors, which specifies how many neighbors are taken into account in order to calculate the average distance for a given point.

-std_ratio, which allows setting the threshold level based on the standard deviation of the average distances across the point cloud.
-The lower this number the more aggressive the filter will be.

 After this, we calculate the relative height of the buildings based on the formula of point-to-plane distance.
 Once the plane equation is obtained, we could calculate the distances between each point and the plane and save them in a (n, 1) array.